Color - Colours

 results.
 How often have you caught your breath at the sight of a flowerbed in

 full bloom?
-Most likely the gardener has arranged the flowers according to their
+Most likely the gardener has arranged the

 color for extra vibrancy.
 Have you ever seen a movie in which a coordinated